simplicitesoftware/nodejs-demo/README.md

 This project is packaged to deploy on CloudFoundry but can also be used locally.

-To run it locally you need to install (or upgrade) the required packages:
+To run it locally you need to install (or update) the required packages:

-	npm install simplicite express jade
+	npm install

 Then you can run the application by: